Feeling. Sensing. Embodied. Healing.

 Country is the primary holding space, the womb, offering the knowledge that we are whole, we are connected.

-If we are not aware of our body, we cannot be aware of our connection with the earth.
+If we are not feeling aware of our body, we might be struggling to also be aware of our connection with Country, with nature, with mother earth and with others.
 When we are experiencing disembodiment and dissociation, we need to feel safe enough, on a primal/subconscious level, to be able to become aware of the sensations of our body, to the felt experience of the moment.
-This awareness begins the journey of healing.
+This awareness can initiate the journey of healing.

 As we delve into our sensations, we notice all sorts of things, for example our heads might feel fuzzy, our body parts feel discombobulated.
 For example, we may feel like our head is floating like a talking bubble and is separate from the rest of our body.
 We may feel that parts of us are missing, that our chest feels hard and cold like armour.
 We might talk about parts of our body like they are objects and not part of us.
 We might feel light, buzzy, absent, be aware of a fuzzy or nebulous outline, and not have a sense of particular parts of the body.

-When we are feeling safe and embodied, we can access the feel, weight and shape of our feet as they connect to the earth, we might notice our body's texture, temperature and outline, our internal experience of our body.
+When we are feeling safe and embodied, we may more readily access the feel, weight and shape of our feet as they connect to the earth, we might notice our body's texture, temperature and outline, our internal experience of our body.
 Our heads may feel clear and spacious.
 We experience ourselves as whole – not parts that are separate and objectified, we are unified.

 Some of us need to practice being connected.
 By doing this, we are not trying achieve something, but to allow ourselves the time and space to pay attention to what we are actually sensing and feeling in the moment.
 This sounds simple, and it may be a 'simple' thing, but it is not easy to do especially as we are so often practicing objectifying rather than being.